Zulker-Nien/e-commerce-frontend/README.md

-The demo is deployed on Vercel, but if you want to run the development server:
+The [Demo](https://e-commerce-frontend-lime.vercel.app/) is deployed on Vercel, but if you want to run the development server locally:

 #### npm run dev